arbazzkhann/Backend/Node JS/14. Dynamic Path/README.md

 2. Add this **partial to house-details page**.
 3. Add this **partial to house-list page**.
 4. Add router for **handling POST request to /favourite** path.
-5. Add a method in store controller to add a home id as favourites, logging the id for now, before redirecting to /favourites path.
+5. Add a method in store controller to add a house id as favourites, logging the id for now, before redirecting to /favourites path.

 ## Adding Favourite Model:
 1. Create a **new Model** to handle favourite:
     a.
-A static method **getFavourite** that **reads the favourite.json file** and **return the ids of all homes marked favourte**.
+A static method **getFavourite** that **reads the favourite.json file** and **return the ids of all houses marked favourte**.
     b.
 A **static method addFavourite** that adds the **houseId to favourite-id array** if not already there, updates the file.
 2. Use this **model in addFavourite controller**.
-3. Use this **model in getFavourite controller** while also fetching details of all homes from House Model.
+3. Use this **model in getFavourite controller** while also fetching details of all houses from House Model.
 4. **Change the UI of favourite** page to show new content.

+## Edit house - Adding Features Skeleton:
+1. Rename the **add-house.ejs to edit-house.ejs**
+2. Fix it's usage in the **add-house controller**.
+3. Change the **path of edit button** everywhere.
+4. Add a **new router for GET /edit-house/:house-id**
+5. Add a **new controller method** in host controller, passing query param of **editing=true** to view.